YubicoLabs/passkey-workshop/deploy/README.md

 To deploy the mobile client:

+1. From a terminal window, change into de deploy directory

-- If applicable, stop and remove any running containers:
+2. If applicable, stop and remove any running containers:

 	docker compose --profile mobile --profile web down

-- Copy the environment file for mobile
+3. Copy the environment file

 	cp tunnel.env .env

-- Copy the frontend code
+4. Copy the frontend code

-Only if not already done above.
+	cp -r ../examples/clients/web/react/passkey-client/ react-app/source

-- Edit the file `react-app/source/public/.well-known/apple-app-site-association` with your AppID.
+5. Edit the file `react-app/source/public/.well-known/apple-app-site-association` with your AppID.
 For instance so it reads:

 ```
 $ cat react-app/source/public/.well-known/apple-app-site-association
 {
   "webcredentials": {
     "apps": [
-      "UVWXYZ1234.com.mydomain.pawskey"
+      "UVWXYZ1234.fyi.passkey.pawskeyUVWXYZ1234"
     ]
   }
 }
 ```

-where `UVWXYZ1234` is your Team ID and com.mydomain is unique for your organization.
+where `UVWXYZ1234` is your Team ID.
+Read [here](https://developer.apple.com/help/account/manage-your-team/locate-your-team-id/) how to locate your Team ID.

-- As the `passkey-client` source code has changed, rebuild the previously built image:
+6. As the `passkey-client` source code has changed, rebuild the previously built image:

 	docker compose build passkey-client

-- Copy the backend code
+7. Copy the backend code

-Only if not already done above.
+	cp -r  ../examples/relyingParties/java-spring/ java-app/source/

 No changes are required.

-- Start your tunnel:
+8. Start your tunnel:

 	docker compose --profile tunnel up -d

-- Lookup the tunnel URL in cloudflared's output, either in Docker Desktop or using:
+9. Lookup the tunnel URL in cloudflared's output, either in Docker Desktop or using:

 	docker compose --profile tunnel logs